Emergency IEPs: What Happens When Your Child’s IEP Needs an Urgent Update

 What’s the problem?

 Some districts aggressively pursue truancy claims against students AND parents.
 As a result, parents can face misdemeanor charges after repeated incidents within the same school year.
 Additionally, the student can end up in juvenile court.
+Occasionally calling out your student will not trigger this.

 What else can I do?